AyoItsEmilio/Trivia-Smack/README.md

 - `cd Trivia-Smack`
 - Open Android Studio and open the project `android_app`

 Note the Android app sends requests to our production server mentioned above.
-Change the base url in `android_app > ... > business > ServerAccessObject.java` to point the app to your server, I you want.
+Change the base url in `android_app > ... > business > ServerAccessObject.java` to point the app to your server, if you want.

 To run server unit tests:
 - In the terminal, go to the root directory of the project (Trivia-Game) and run: